The Landlord and the Tenant

 “It’s about the servant’s quarters,” the glutton said as he sipped a cup of tea.

 “But you just said you don’t want more money,” I said.
 I found that tea to be the most tasteless I ever sampled, all on account of this unwelcome visitor.
-I realised that I had stood up.
+I realized that I had stood up.
 I was trembling.
 Some of the tea splashed onto my shirt sleeve but I fought hard to control my nerves.
 I quickly sat down to avoid causing a homicide.

 “Not from you.
 I have two tenants to take up two of the rooms.
 After all, you don’t have any servants yet.
 You will still have one room ready for the time you get one servant.”